gbadev-org/tonc/content/hardware.md

 ### CPU {#ssec-cpu}

 As said, the GBA runs on a ARM7tdmi RISC chip at 16.78 MHz (2<sup>24</sup> cycles/second).
 It is a 32-bit chip that can run on two different instruction sets.
 First, there's is <dfn>ARM code</dfn>, which is a set of 32-bit instructions.
-Then there's <dfn>THUMB</dfn>, which uses 16-bit instructions.
-THUMB instructions are a subset of the ARM instruction set; since the instructions are shorter, the code can be smaller, but their power is also reduced.
-It is recommended that normal code be THUMB code in ROM, and for time-critical code to be ARM code and put in IWRAM.
-Since all tonc-demos are still rather simple, most (but not all) code is THUMB code.
+Then there's <dfn>Thumb</dfn>, which uses 16-bit instructions.
+Thumb instructions are a subset of the ARM instruction set; since the instructions are shorter, the code can be smaller, but their power is also reduced.
+It is recommended that normal code be Thumb code in ROM, and for time-critical code to be ARM code and put in IWRAM.
+Since all tonc-demos are still rather simple, most (but not all) code is Thumb code.

 For more information on the CPU, go to [www.arm.com](http://www.arm.com) or to the [assembly chapter](asm.html)